Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (b) Medical history?

-Medical conditions constitute ‘specially protected data’ under Article 7.3 of the Constitutional Law on Data Protection 15/1999.
-Therefore, if the employer seeks to collect data relating to the health of the potential employee, the employee must expressly consent beforehand.
-The consent must be in writing.
+Medical conditions constitute a ‘special category of data’ under the EU General Data Protection Regulation (GDPR).
+Therefore, if an employer seeks to collect data relating to the health of a potential employee, there must be a legitimate reason to do so.

-Article 4 of the Workers’ Statute prohibits discrimination and harassment on the grounds of disability both when applying for and during employment.
-Employers should not ask candidates to disclose whether or not they suffer from any disability or require candidates to undergo a prior medical examination, as this could violate the Workers’ Statute.
-However, there are exceptions for jobs where fitness is essential to the individual’s ability to perform the job (eg, pilots, drivers or any other profession which requires a specific level of fitness) and jobs that involve a risk of occupational diseases.
+In addition, Article 4 of the Workers’ Statute prohibits discrimination and harassment on the grounds of disability both when applying for and during employment.
+Employers should not ask candidates to disclose whether they suffer from any disability or require candidates to undergo a prior medical examination, as this could violate the Workers’ Statute.
+However, there are exceptions for jobs where fitness is essential to the individual’s ability to perform the role (eg, pilots, drivers or any other profession which requires a specific level of fitness) and jobs that involve a risk of occupational diseases.

 (c) Drug screening?

-Employers are only authorised to carry out drug screening:
+Employers are authorised to carry out drug screening only:

 - with the employee’s consent;